RobAlexander/watt/README.md

 ### Ampere

-Webpage mutator written as a series of scripts which are used by PhantonJS to apply mutations to a reference webpage.
+Webpage mutator written as a set of NodeJS scripts which are used to apply mutations to a reference webpage.

 Reference pages are stored within the `ampere/pages` folder.
 Pages which are to be used in mutation testing, which include copies of the original pages and pages with the specified mutations applied are stored in the `run/pages` directory.